 - Rania Robinson, CEO & Partner of Quiet Storm

-- Russ Lidstone, CEO of Creative Engagement Group
+- Russ Lidstone, CEO of the Creative Engagement Group

 - Tracey Shirtcliff, Founder & CEO of the Virtu Group